Conxz/BIT/README.md

 # BIT

-The Brain Imaging Toolkit (BIT) is a collection of Python tools for brain imaging data (both publicly available and private) analysis.
+The Brain Imaging Toolkit (BIT) is a collection of Python tools for brain imaging data analysis of both publicly available and private data.

 ## Installation